KN-GEST-ongit/sgrf/README.md

 ### Import library

-To use library in external project, clone this repository and use `pip install --ignore-installed ../bdgs` (pointing to local repository instance)
+To use library in external project, use `pip install bdgs`.

 ### Sample use cases